ARMcK-hub/template-pyspark/README.md

 Here is where you can you a much longer description of your project.
 You might include features and inspiration here.

 The `template-pyspark` repository adds some nifty and time-saving features like:
-- *All of the benefits of [template-ubuntu](https://github.com/ARMcK-hub/template-ubuntu) PLUS..*
+- *All of the benefits of [template-python](https://github.com/ARMcK-hub/template-python) PLUS..*
-- Various Python Development tools
-  - Environments via Poetry
-  - Dependency Management via Poetry
-  - Static Type Linting via Mypy
-  - Format Linting via Flake8
-  - File Formatting via Black & Isort
-  - Testing Framework via Pytest
-- Github Python Workflows
-  - Linting
-  - Testing
-- Template Files for
-  - Python Development Tool Initialization
-    - `mypy.ini`
-    - `.flake8`
-    - `pytest.ini`
+- Pyspark Installation
-    - `conftest.py`
+  - Java SDK
-  - Initial Python Project
-    - `/<project>/`
+  - Pyspark
-    - `/tests/`
+- Pyspark Session Management
-    - `/docs/`
+    - template `SparkSessionManager`

 ### Quick Start